Top

 • My name is Etien, and I am a Charity lead.
 I study Maths, Further Maths, Physics and History.
 After A Levels, I hope to go to university.
 In school, I help with Student Led Tutor Time and Mentoring.
 Outside of school, I enjoy playing guitar and cycling.

-• My name is Ben, and I am a lead for Bennett Learning Community.
-In this role, I will be supporting the organisation of a Community Championship as well as other house events and activities.
+• My name is Ben, and I will be supporting the organisation of a Community Championship as well as other house events and activities.
 I am studying Further Maths, Maths, Physics and Sport Science which I am enjoying and finding interesting due to the challenging concepts.
 I am also a member of the school football team and play for Randwick Men’s Football Club.
 In the future, I plan to attend Warwick University to take a Maths Degree and become an accountant.

-• I am Romy, a lead for Bennett Learning Community.
+• I am Romy, a lead for Bennett House.
 I want to ensure the interests of Bennet Learning Community are represented in leadership decisions.
 I plan to coordinate house championship events and ensure these are fruitful and enjoyable.
 I am studying Maths, Further Maths, History, Philosophy Ethics and Belief.
 I am involved with house assemblies and Community Championships.
 Outside of school, my main extra-curricular hobby is Brazilian Jiu-Jitsu.
 I plan to attend university and I am looking at a career in Finance.

-• Hi, name is Sidratul, and I am a lead for Carter Learning Community and in charge of KS3 Engagement.
+• Hi, name is Sidratul, and I am a lead for Carter House and in charge of KS3 Engagement.
 I hope to make the students’ lives more fun and engaging to help them keep motivated during their school year.
 For A Levels, I take Maths, Further Maths, Physics and Computer Science.
 I am currently involved in Student-led Tutor Time for 7G.
 I am also a volunteer for the NHS at the Great Western Hospital.
 I hope to become an aeronautical/aerospace engineer and work for a Formula One team.

-• Hello, I am Charles, lead for Carter Learning Community focusing on student engagement for KS3.
+• Hello, I am Charles, lead for Carter House focusing on student engagement for KS3.
 Within this role, I hope to explore and enhance teaching methods for KS3 to provide a more enriching learning experience for the students.
 I am currently studying Physics, Chemistry, Maths and Further Maths which aligns with my interests in STEM and trying to understand the world around me.
 Outside of academics, I am involved in Maths mentoring and Student-led Tutor Time.
 I also participate in Particle Physics Society, a field of research I am particularly fascinated by, which I hope to continue to explore by studying Physics at university in the future.

-• Hi, my name is Alfie, and I am a lead for Elliott Learning Community.
+• Hi, my name is Alfie, and I am a lead for Elliott House.
 In this role, I hope to get to know members of the Elliot Community, to assist in running the house, expand and help run the Coaching and Mentoring Programme.
 I study Biology, Chemistry, Maths, Latin and Classical Civilisation AS Level.
 I am involved in the school music concerts.
 I enjoy playing the piano and cycling outside of school.
 I plan to study Classics at university and become a solicitor.

-• My name is Henry, and I am a lead for Greenstreet Learning Community.
+• My name is Henry, and I am a lead for Greenstreet House.
 I hope to support younger year groups through various schemes aiding in Key Stage 4 engagement, plan tutor time activities and help in house events.
 I am studying Chemistry, Biology, Maths and EPQ where I am writing on the topic of euthanasia.
 I frequently help run Debate Club.
 I am half German, a qualified ski instructor and outside of school I play football.
 After A Levels, I am planning to do a gap year.
 Then I plan to attend university to study a biomedical engineering course.

-• My name is Beau and I’m one of the leads for Fuller Learning Community.
+• My name is Beau and I’m one of the leads for Fuller House.
 I hope to engage with my learning community and help facilitate meaningful change for the whole school.
 I’m studying Physics, Chemistry, Maths and Music for my A Levels.
 I participate in lots of different activities around the school such as the Coaching and Mentoring Programme, Fencing Club and Downfielders Folk Group.
 Outside of school, I attend Gloucestershire Youth Wind Orchestra and enjoy watching American Football.
 In the future, I would like to either do something in engineering or dietetics.

-Admissions Policy
+Admissions Policy September 2026

 The sixth form admissions policy is at the end of Marling School's admission policy below.